 Rings: Measurement of the infrared spectrum at varying phases, leading to conclusions about ring particle size, shape, composition, distribution and dynamics.
 Allocation of time for rings observing was carried out by the Rings TWT, in conjunction with the Rings Working Group (RWG).

 Titan: Sensing of tropospheric and stratospheric temperatures and composition.
 This includes abundances of the major and minor species, the hunt for new gaseous species, isotope ratios for major species, and dynamics.
-CIRS also able to sense the surface near cm-1.
+CIRS is also able to sense the surface near 530 cm-1.
 Allocation of time for Titan observations was primarily done in the TOST group (Titan Orbiter Science Team), in conjunction with recommendations from the AWG, the Surfaces Working Group (SWG).
 In 2005 the TWG replaced the AWG and SWG for directing Titan science.

 Other ('icy') satellites: Surface mapping in the infrared provides information on the surface composition, temperature, morphology, and age.
 Close passes of icy satellites resulted in time being allocated to the SOST (Satellites Orbiter Science Team), which in turn divided the time between teams.
 This effort was done with the oversight and guidance of the Surfaces Working Group (SWG).
 In 2005 the SWG became the ISWG (Icy Satellites Working Group) and the term SWG was used for Saturn Working Group.